notSoumya/Network-Routing-Optimizer/README.md

 - Displays IP addresses & weights
 - Easy to modify for custom datasets
 - provides information for deeper network analysis
+- exports the final graph as PNG/SVG for presentation

 ###  Structured Repository
 We have tried our best to keep a very structured and oriented repository to keep our work clean: